Frequently Asked Questions

 The curriculum for the six-month fellowship and ongoing Membership learning includes:

-The program will run over six months, either from March–September or September–March.
+The program will run over six months, from February to July.
 Candidates selected for participation will receive a detailed program calendar prior to the start of their program.

 To complete the six-month fellowship and become a Member you will need to: